PhilGoud/responsive-icon/README.md

 # responsive-icon

-Do you want to reprent the concept of being responsive or multiplatform ?
+Do you want to represent the concept of your creation being responsive or multiplatform ?

 Are you sick of icons displaying an iPhone and iPad with a home button and/or bezels like it it 2007 ?
 You don't want an iMac to represent the desktop ?